 Our widely accepted certifications help individuals and organizations complete projects with greater efficiency, increase ROI and customer satisfaction.

 Many organizations around the globe adopted Six Sigma and Lean to increase quality of the outputs and to reduce cost by means of reducing defects and removing inefficiencies.
 There are numerous benefits of adopting Six Sigma.

-The Growing popularity and acceptability of Six Sigma and Lean created a great demand for certified professionals in the job market.
+The growing popularity and acceptability of Six Sigma and Lean created a great demand for certified professionals in the job market.
 Grab the opportunity and join this growing community.
 Six Sigma certification yields higher wages.
 You can start by taking this Free Six Sigma Training.

-Six Sigma and Lean certified professionals help organizations with improved level of project management that leads to increased ROI.
+Six Sigma and Lean certified professionals help organizations with an improved level of project management that leads to increased ROI.
 They have knowledge pertaining to and can anticipate issues related to the practical implementation of Six Sigma.

 Six Sigma Certification Hierarchy

 There are mainly two methodologies of Six Sigma namely DMAIC and DMADV.

 DMAIC stands for data-driven Six Sigma methodology that improves existing products and processes.
 Use the DMAIC process to make an existing product or process meet or exceed the customer’s requirements.
 DMAIC methodology consists of five phases...